-But then I found out that I was going to be training.
-From her.
+But then I found out that I was going to be the one training her.
+And I found out from her.
 The night I was supposed to start training her.
 And I was given less than a week to do it.
 She called me on her first solo shifts because she couldn’t get a hold of either of the managers.
 One day included four phone calls, one text message, and two trips to the store to help her out.

 And finally, we got a new district manager who wanted pretty much everyone, including yours truly, fired because we weren’t doing our jobs well enough.